1-800-991-0783

 Tips for Planning an Air-Tight Security Program

-Better planning of individual security system installations will certainly help protect your business, but you can take a much more effective approach.
+Better planning of individual security system installations will certainly help protect your business, but there is a much more effective, integrated, and yes, converged approach you can take.

 Develop a Full Physical Security Program

-A full physical security program is a much more efficient approach.
+Developing a fully integrated physical security program is a much more comprehensive approach.
 Physical security programs are made up of people, processes, technology, and documentation.
 They also include the performance data you collect on how those elements function.

-In a good physical security program, all of these elements will be designed and measured against a recognized security framework.
-Doing so allows you to benchmark and evaluate your performance and apply changes to your program according to established best practices.
-Professional or industry-specific standards are available to guide these decisions, such as ISO 27001 and NIST PE-3.
+These elements will be designed and measured against a recognized security framework in a good physical security program.
+Doing so allows you to benchmark, evaluate your performance, and apply changes to your program according to established best practices.
+Many professional or industry-specific standards, such as ISO 27001 and NIST PE-3, are available to guide these decisions, which are linked in the Resources section below.

 How to Identify Your Physical Security Gaps

 Your organization is only as safe as its least secure asset.
-The process of identifying where these shortcomings are in your security program is called an audit or gap analysis.
-You determine the gap between how effective you are now at a given practice and where you want to be.
+Identifying where these shortcomings are in your security program is called a gap analysis.
+You measure the gap separating how effective you are today at a given security practice and where you want to be.

-To take key management as an example, are you handing out keys to third shift contract cleaners?
+To take key management as an example, are you handing out keys to third-shift contract cleaners?
 Are those key transactions time-stamped and recorded?
-What security incidents could be avoided if you implement that kind of tracking?
+If the answer is no, what security incidents could be avoided if you implement that tracking?

-Penetration testing is one method you can use as part of a gap analysis.
-It involves conducting mock attacks against your security measures to see how far an attacker might be able to penetrate your organization’s defenses.
-Conduct your penetration testing and gap analysis according to the best practices outlined in the security framework that makes sense for your business.
+Penetration testing is one method you can use as part of a gap analysis taken from network security.
+This involves conducting mock attacks against your security measures to see how far an attacker can penetrate your organization’s defenses.
+Conduct your penetration testing and gap analysis according to the best practices outlined in a security framework that makes sense for your business.

 Employee Accountability

-Physical security programs do more than manage significant risks associated with crime and natural disasters.
+Physical security programs do more than manage major risks associated with crime and natural disasters.
 They also protect your business against costly day-to-day accidents and errors.
-A physical security program can protect against regulatory violations that stem from lost or damaged equipment and productivity loss.
+They can protect against things like lost or damaged equipment hurting productivity, especially when they can result in regulatory violations.

 Overlooked Physical Security Best Practices Checklist

-Many physical security best practices are just common sense, but some aren’t apparent until you’ve already suffered the consequences.
-Here are some of the most essential best practices we see overlooked by businesses designing new physical security programs.
+Many physical security best practices are just common sense.
+But some aren’t apparent until you’ve already suffered the consequences of an attack.
+Here are some of the most important best practices we see overlooked by businesses designing new physical security programs.

 Designing a Secure Facility